By Cradle & Tonic

 • Extra pillows

-and any other items you think you'll need during your stay at the hospital!
+plus any other items you think you'll need during your stay at the hospital!

 Childbirth recovery will also be quite different and vary from woman to woman.
 Some women might find they feel just fine after giving birth, while other women might take some extra time to recover even after coming home.